eurise-network/technical-reference/README.md

 ## Working with the TR

-The documents are compiled with Sphinx, install everything to an venv
+The documents are compiled with Sphinx and automatically published on [Read the Docs](https://technical-reference.readthedocs.io/en/latest/) on commit.

+To work locally, install everything to an venv
 ```
 python3 -m venv venv
 source venv/bin/activate